Library and Information Science (LIS)

 Covers philosophy and techniques of matching information to people's needs.
 Introduces human information behavior and information retreival concepts; prepares students to meet needs through needs assessment, source selection, and user-instruction.

-Principles of bibliographic database structure, evaluation, and utilization for effective search strategy formulation, critical evaluation of retrieved information, and presentation of results.
+The principles of bibliographic database structure, evaluation, and utilization for effective search strategy formulation, critical evaluation of retrieved information, and presentation of results are explored.
+Development of instructional strategies and materials will be practiced.
+Comparison and budgeting for database acquisition is a major topic.

 Prerequisites: LIS 620.